Sunbird-Ed/sunbird-perf-tests/README.md

 **PORT**

 This defines the port which should be used for connecting to your sunbird installtion.
-Usually this is 443 in case of https or 80 in case of http, but this can be a port number of a specific service if you want to run individual API benchmarking by directly calling the service rather than going through proxy / nginx
+In case of https, this is 443.
+In case of http or if we are connecting to some service port, this will be 8080, 9000 etc.

 **DATADIR**

 This defines the path where your data directory resides.
 By default this is ~/benchmark/testdata

-More details on these variables and examples are mentioned in the below sections which has details on running the scenarios.

 #### Jmeter setup on slaves
 1. Copy the ~/benchmark/apache-jmeter-4.0 and ~/benchmark/testdata directory from your jmeter master to jmeter slaves